rogiller/fibonacci-api/README.md

 ### Running the Fibonacci Api

-To use a pre-compiled JAR go to `build/libs`
+**Note:** First make sure you have JDK 11 installed and active on your path for the commands below.

-run: `java -Xmx256m -jar fibonacci.jar`
+To use a pre-compiled JAR go to `build/libs` and run `java -Xmx256m -jar fibonacci.jar`

-From Repo Root: `./gradlew bootRun`
+Or from the Repo Root: `./gradlew bootRun`

 Fibonacci Endpoints are available at
 - http://localhost:8090/current